Some Social Problems That Mainly Affect People When They're Younger

 Being the tagalong / fifth wheel member of a group that doesn't even treat you well

 For example, Matt's in the 10th grade and eats lunch with a group of friends.
-He half knows one of them from middle school, which was how he initially started hanging around them.
+He half-knows one of them from middle school, which was how he started hanging around them.
 They're all mild jerks in the way teenage guys can be, and either ignore or make fun of him.
 They tolerate him following them around at lunch, but don't include him in their weekend plans, and don't even bother trying to hide that they leave him out.
-Matt know it's not the ideal spot to be in, but he's shy and unconfident and will take what he can get.
+Matt knows it's not the ideal spot to be in, but he's shy and unconfident and will take what he can get.
 At least he's not spending lunches alone in the library.

 Why does this happen?
 From the tagalong's perspective:

 - When people are younger they may not have the common sense or self-respect to leave a group that's not a good fit for them.
 Their need to have some friends, any friends, overrides everything else.
 They may not have even consciously thought any of this through.
 They just have a deep, unthinking need to be a part of a group, no matter what.

 - In high school everyone's more able to see what everyone else is doing.
 If someone spends their lunches alone people will notice, and probably give them a hard time for it.
 It's not like working in an office where no one cares if you eat at your desk or hop in your car and run errands.
 Most students don't want a reputation as someone with no friends at all.
 That creates pressure to be in a group, even if everyone in it is douchey.

 - They may not know how to make other friends, so they feel they have to stick it out with what they've got.
 It may not even be on their radar that they could try to make other friends.

 - Even if they wanted to find other friends, if they're in a smaller school they may not feel they have many other options.

 - They don't have the social skills to stand up for themselves or raise their status in the group.
 Again, they may not even be aware that's a possibility.